Angelica Gibbs: Published works

 As a senior at Vassar College, Gibbs was the editor of Vassar Poetry, 1930, along with three other seniors who made selections from poems submitted by Vassar students.

 In 1932, Gibbs went on to publish her first novel, Murder Between Drinks, a mystery fiction.

 Gibbs published again in 1944, along with five other writers, in New York Murders.
 According to a review that appeared in The New Yorker on November 4, 1944:

 "Six writers - Kurt Steel, Inspector Thomas Byrnes, Lawrence Treat, Baynard Kendrick, Angelica Gibbs, and Edward D. Radin - tell, for the most part not too successfully, the stories of seven unhackneyed New York State crimes.
 Mr. Steel's narration of the Walton-Matthews case in 1860, the Byrnes notes on the Ryan murders in 1873, and Miss Gibb's reconstruction of the Wilkins affair in 1919 are fine stuff for the fanciers of the Edmund Pearson school of necrology.
-The rest of the pieces seem tricked or prettied up for the detective-magagzine trade."
+The rest of the pieces seem tricked or prettied up for the detective-magazine trade."

-The Test
+"The Test"

-Her short story The Test was first published in The New Yorker, issue dated June 15, 1940.
+Her short story "The Test" was first published in The New Yorker, issue dated June 15, 1940.
 The story revolves around the main character Marian, a young African-American woman on her second attempt to obtain a driver's license.
 The story begins with Marian and her employer, Mrs Ericson, driving to the test.
 Although she has a college degree, Marian could only secure a job working as a nanny to a white family.
 Marian has already failed her first attempt to get a driver's license due to the racially charged unfairness of the first inspector.
 On her second try, she again is subjected to a discouraging attitude of an ignorant inspector, leading her to shout out, "Damn you!" before immediately being failed despite her actual driving ability.

 The story concerns questions of racial and sexual discrimination and is Gibbs' most often anthologized story, especially amongst other stories that share in themes of discrimination, as in Primer for White Folks where it appears alongside stories by W. E. B. Du Bois, Langston Hughes, Richard Wright and many others.